Top

 Boulder Trade Secret Dispute Attorney

-Protecting Individuals & Commercial Clients throughout Colorado
+Helping to Protect Individuals & Commercial Clients in Colorado

 The Patricia S. Bellac Law Firm represents individuals and commercial clients in intellectual property disputes that may arise after separation from employment and/or in the context of non-compete agreements,